-According to the March 2017 SSD benefits statistics report, beneficiaries more than regained the $.14 loss from last month’s monetary average.
-While a $.23 increase may seem relatively small, every penny counts when the monthly bills are due — and many Americans depend on disability income to make ends meet.
-The chart below outlines SSD monetary averages paid to disabled workers, spouses of disabled workers and children of disabled workers every month during the previous year.
+According to the March 2017 SSD benefits statistics report, beneficiaries more than regained the $.14 loss from last month.
+While a $.23 increase may seem relatively small, every penny counts when the monthly bills are due — and many Americans depend on disability to make ends meet.
+Our chart outlines SSD monetary averages for disabled workers, spouses of disabled workers and their children during the last year.

 You May Qualify For Legal Help

 Confused about how the application process works for Social Security disability benefits?
-You can get helpful information and legal assistance filing your claim from an experienced Social Security disability advocate or attorney in your area.
+You can get helpful information and legal assistance from an experienced Social Security disability advocate or attorney in your area.
 Legal professionals have the best track record in getting monthly disability income approved for qualified applicants.
-Plus, your legal representative can help collect medical evidence needed for your disability claim, ask for status updates from the SSA and appeal an unfavorable decision, should it come to that.
+Attorneys can also collect required medical evidence, get status updates from the SSA and appeal an unfavorable decision, if needed.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!